AMThermo/Triphasic_Equilibria/Water+1-Butanol+CPME/README.md

   - *SAFT-VR-Mie_model.ipynb*: The Jupyter-Notebook with the triphasic modelling

 ### Citing this work
-Please, if you use the notebooks compiled in this page cite the original work where they were built as:
+Please, if you use the notebooks or the experimental VLLE data compiled in this page cite the original work where they were built as:
 - *G. Alonso, M. Cartes, A. Mejía.
 Vapor-liquid-liquid equilibria for the water + 1-butanol + CPME mixture.
 Manuscript under preparation*